 We will choose a new, significantly larger threshold and keep building on the campaign, educating more people about Amazon’s shortcomings, moving more customers and their dollars to other more ethical competitors and adding new supporters until our collective economic power is as much of an existential threat to Amazon as Amazon is to us.

 We think the sense of accomplishment of participating in something as socially and culturally momentous as compelling Amazon to reckon with its place in the world will be greater than the convenience of sticking with Prime.
-We are also working on a new tool that will allow you to create activist accountability and support with a group of friends, which will make it more likely that you stay in the game.
+We are also working on a new tool called Posse that will allow you to create activist accountability and support with a group of friends, which will make it more likely that you stay in the game—and more fun.

 Yes, just pledge again with your same email address and it will be changed.
 You can cancel by not selecting any pledges when you click submit

 There’s a list of every one that we know of on the Amazon Alternatives page.

 We feel like quitting is currently too big of an ask for most companies that are already dependent on AWS and a near impossibility for a web user.
 But we do encourage startups to look elsewhere before engaging AWS in the first place.
 One alternative that boasts a zero-carbon data center and has a range of cloud computing options is UK-based Netcetera.
 If you have experience with Netcetera or know of others, we'd love to hear.

 Although Jeff Bezos now owns the Post, the newspaper is not behaving as a monopolist, and it has a long history as a respected institution that does award-winning investigative reporting.
 It isn’t an Amazon company and mostly doesn’t act like one.
 That said, in June 2018, employees released an open letter to Bezos, saying that he had ignored their pleas for pay equity and fair raises, despite the fact that they had doubled digital subscription rates and raised page views by over half in a one year period.